Mandatory Immunization Requirements for

-Please have a parent or guardian sign the “consent to treat” at the bottom of the first page.
+Please have a parent or guardian sign the “consent to treat” at the bottom of the Health History page.
 Until this is signed (or the student turns 18), the student will be unable to receive treatment from the Health Center.

 What if I can’t provide proof of MMR immunization, even though I’ve had the vaccines?

-Contact previous schools, the military or previous health care providers to obtain immunization records.
+Contact previous schools, your county offices, the military or previous health care providers to obtain immunization records.
 If proof of immunization cannot be obtained, there are two options: you may choose to obtain a blood titer to prove immunity to all three diseases (measles, mumps and rubella) or you may choose to receive both vaccines again.

 What if I’ve never had an MMR vaccine, or if one was received before my first birthday?

 You will need two valid MMR doses (or one dose, if one was received after your first birthday.
 If you are an enrolled and eligible student, MMRs are available at the Health Center.
 Due to the recent Measles outbreak, it is highly recommended that you receive at least one MMR prior to your arrival at school.

 What if I miss the deadline for form submission?